microsoft/ArduinoHidForWindows/README.md

 ## Supported Devices

-> Additional devices will be continually added over the coming months.
+> Additional devices will be regularly considered.
 To make suggestions for the next device-type, please file an issue.

 - Consumer Control  (see `Microsoft_HidConsumerControl.h`)
 - LampArray (see `Microsoft_HidLampArray.h`)